|Guide||♦||476 Triplogs||3 Topics|

 Hieroglyphics Trail #101 is an excellent trail for winter visitors, visitors from back east, or anyone looking for an easy, fun trail to hike in the beauty of the Superstition Mountains.
 Whenever I have out of town guest visiting, they always ask to see the desert.
 As a lifelong Arizona resident, I take these visitors on one of the first trails I ever hiked, the Hieroglyphics Trail in the Superstitions.

-Hieroglyphics Trail #101 has changed over the many years in existence, and with the urban sprawl reaching to the base of the Superstitions it is some times difficult to find the old trailhead.
-There are some magnificent saguaros and picture perfect photos ops of the superstitions along the way.
+Hieroglyphics Trail #101 has changed over the many years in existence, and with the urban sprawl reaching the base of the Superstitions, it is sometimes difficult to find the old trailhead.
+There are some magnificent saguaros and picture-perfect photos ops of the superstitions along the way.

-The trail continues and follows the drainage channel from the canyon and some spectacular views of the canyon and rock formations can be seen along the way.
-After some minor rocks to climb over you have reached the end of the trail and can view some remarkable Indian hieroglyphics.
-Beware though, some of the hieroglyphics have been recently etched by some modern day morons.
-After rains there will be pools of water in the rock areas.
-Every time I have been there water was present and it was polluted.
-On the return trip the views are just as great as the conversation about the hieroglyphics you've just seen.
+The trail continues and follows the drainage channel from the canyon.
+You will see spectacular views of the canyon ahead and rock formations along the way.
+After some minor rocks to climb over, you have reached the end of the trail and can view some remarkable Indian hieroglyphics.
+Beware, though, some of the hieroglyphics have been recently etched by modern-day morons.
+After rains, there will be pools of water in the rock areas.
+Every time I have been there when water was present, it was polluted.
+On the return trip, the views are just as great as the conversation about the hieroglyphics you've just seen.
 The total distance is about 1.8 miles from the official trailhead.

 Check out the Official Route and Triplogs.